-in this ceremony, the baby is encouraged to choose an object like pen, Soil, Gold, book, food etc kept in the plate.
+In this ceremony, the baby is encouraged to choose an object like a Pen, Soil, Gold, book, food, etc kept on the plate.
 The first object picked by the baby symbolizes his future.

 This begins with a puja and mantras are chanted for the baby’s health and happiness, followed by the symbolic feeding of the Prasada or the first bite of solid food usually Kheer.

-Benefits of Annaprashan Puja:
+Benefits of Onnoprashon Puja:

 - Performing this Ceremony helps in protecting the child and increasing the life span of the child.